 The issuance of Common Stock as mandatory redemption payments, dividend payments or upon conversion of some or all of our Series E 7% Senior Convertible Preferred Stock (the "Series E Preferred Stock" or the "Series E Preferred Shares") (as of August 17, 2011 convertible into an aggregate of 5,132,370 shares of our Common Stock) issued in November 2010 will dilute the ownership interests of our existing holders of our shares of Common Stock.
 We have, and expect to continue to make almost all of the mandatory redemption payments under the terms of the Series E Preferred Shares in shares of our Common Stock.
 Although the dollar amount of such redemption payments are known, the number of shares to be issued in connection with such redemption payments will fluctuate based on our stock price.
 Any sales or perceived sales in the public market of our shares of Common Stock issuable upon such mandatory redemption payments or upon conversion could adversely affect prevailing market prices of our shares of Common Stock.
 The issuance of Common Stock upon conversion of the Series E Preferred Shares or upon such redemption payments may also have the effect of reducing our net income per share.
-In addition, the existence of the Series E Preferred Shares or the existence of the redemption payments could depress the market price of our shares of Common Stock.
-The number of shares issuable upon conversion of the Series E Preferred Shares will be subject to weighted average antidilution adjustment.
+In addition, the existence of the Series E Preferred Shares may encourage short selling by market participants because the conversion of the Series E Preferred Shares will be subject to weighted average antidilution adjustment.
 Additionally, pursuant to the Amorcyte Merger we may issue up to 12,795,059 shares of Common Stock (including up to 4,092,768 Contingent Shares and warrants to purchase up to 1,881,008 shares of Common Stock).